-As of January 2023, Canada is not technically in a recession.
-Canada, however, could enter one this year, possibly in the first quarter.
-There are many reasons why economists have been anticipating one, such as high inflation and high-interest rates.
+As of January 2024, Canada is not technically in a recession.
+However, there are many reasons why economists have been anticipating one, such as high inflation and high-interest rates.
 How long do recessions last?
 Luckily, right now economists are predicting a fairly “mild” recession, meaning Canada’s economy could recover from it this year.
 What happens in a recession in Canada determines how quickly it recovers, such as market adjustments and stimulus programs.

 What factors cause a recession?

 While the following list is not definitive, here are some of the most common factors that can cause a recession in Canada:

 High interest rates

 Interest rates, the amount charged on top of a loan, were low at the beginning of the COVID-19 pandemic.
 This helped drive consumer spending.
 The Bank of Canada raised interest rates in an effort to cool the overheated market.
 Monthly payments may be higher versus when interest rates were low.
 People may cut back on their spending or stop buying other things to make up the difference.
 If people can no longer afford their loan payments, it could damage their credit ratings and even lead to bankruptcy.

 Loss of consumer confidence